dan2443/FaceRecognitionBrain/README.md

 # smart-brain app

-App that uses Clarifai api to detect a face in a photo.
+App that uses Clarifai API to detect a face in a photo.

 The app connected to smart-brain-api through Heroku.